codecamaru/CP/README.md

 # CP
 Competitive Programming

-This is a problem I made myself based on the Palindrome problem
+This is the statement of a problem I made myself based on the Palindrome problem.
+The solution is in Bunnies.java